Non-integrable Floquet Ising model with duality twisted boundary conditions: Plateau height and Fock space delocalization

 When wavefunctions are localized in Fock space, the Majorana zero mode will not decay and the plateau value of the $Y_r$ autocorrelation function, \eqref{Pdef}, is a number of order 1.
 In contrast, in the fully Fock space delocalized phase a typical eigenstate will have the form $|\Psi_\text{typ}\rangle = \sum_{\vec n,\Omega} a_{\Omega\vec n}|\Omega,\vec n\rangle$ with $|a_{\Omega\vec n}|\sim 1/\sqrt{2^{L}}$, and the plateau value will be roughly

 where we used that $Y_r$ and the Majorana mode $\Psi$ have a finite overlap, $Y_r \sim c \Psi$, that $\Psi$ has eigenvalues $\pm 1$, and that the sum of $N=2^L$ numbers of order $1$ with random signs is of order $\sqrt{N}$.
 The value of the plateau which we observe numerically for small $J_x$ and $L$ is, however, much larger than that predicted by \eqref{eq:Pergodic}.
-A sizable plateau thus implies that the wavefunction remains at least partially localized in Fock space, as we show numerically below.
+A sizable plateau thus implies that the wavefunction remains at least partially localized in Fock space.
+In this case the sum in \eqref{eq:Pergodic} runs only over a small number of terms, giving rise to large plateau values.
+The quantitative link of localization and size of the plateau is discussed numerically below.

 To understand how $J_x$ induces a delocalization transition in a finite-size system, we need to consider three types of matrix elements of the interactions, $M_{\rm eM}$, $M_{\rm ee}$ and $M_{\rm ee}^b$.
 These describe the scattering of the boundary Majorana with 3 extended bulk states $M_{\rm eM}$, the momentum-conserving scattering of 4 extended bulk states $M_{\rm ee}$, and the scattering of 4 extended bulk states at the boundary without momentum conservation $M_{\rm ee}^b$.